 I'm a Research Associate on the Network-as-a-Service project.
 I'm interested in language design and implementation, particularly of domain-specific languages used in networking.
 I'm also interested in formal modelling and analysis of such languages.
 I belong to the Networks and Operating Systems group.Contact: first.last ("at" symbol) cl.cam.ac.uk

-Previously I wrote a PhD dissertation on proof translation in the Automated Reasoning group and supervised by Larry Paulson.
+Previously I wrote a PhD dissertation on proof translation in the Automated Reasoning group, supervised by Larry Paulson.
 I was very fortunate to have a long collaboration with Christoph Benzmueller.
 I also gained a lot from interning at MSR multiple times, where I worked on the application of logic to security and biological modelling.

 Before that I worked in the Schwichtenberg group after writing an MSc dissertation on the validation of refactorings.
 Prior to that I participated in the Vulcanus in Japan programme, after finishing my first degree in Malta.